 Some athletes take recreational drugs for fun, while many sportspeople use drugs such as steroids to enhance their performance and secure their position on a team.
 However, this action often backfires and athletes end up risking their lives.

 While steroids build muscle and help professionals temporarily enhance their strength and performance, it is extremely harmful to their health in the long run.
 This is the reason why drug tests were introduced.
 Through doping tests, sports authorities can identify whether any athlete consumed drugs and ban them from their league.
+The best option is to seek high end rehab in Arizona

 The following professional athletes were banned from participating in sports activities for varying time periods: